schematical/learn_js/README.md

 ###Back End Server Web Apps:
-This miricul of modern scinence can be acomplished with [NodeJS](http://nodejs.org/).
+This miracle of modern science can be accomplished with [NodeJS](http://nodejs.org/).
 The bulk of learning resources for learning NodeJS can be found on their [community page](http://nodejs.org/community/).
 There is also an [amazing thread on Stack Overflow](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js) that covers this.

-NodeJS is not just a web server.
+Node JS is not just a web server.
 It is much much more.
 It can be easily used to script any programmatic tasks.
 Lots of major frameworks are using it to build command line utilities that assist their programs build primarily in other languages.